 What will my first appointment be like?

-You will wait in the virtual "lobby" or "waiting room" until your session begins.
+For office visits, you will enter our waiting room and be greeted with comfy chairs, a show on our tv, coffee, water and snacks.
+Feel free to grab something to drink as you wait.
+For virtual appointments, you will wait in the virtual "waiting room" until your session begins.
 Make sure you are comfortable, in a quiet location, and ready to go.
 Feel free to grab coffee or something to drink during this time if it helps you feel more comfortable.

 The session will begin with verbally covering the informed consent.
 Your counselor will then ask you a question like "What brings you to counseling and how can I help?"
 This is your opportunity to share your story.
 The first session involves a little jumping from topic to topic as the counselor is trying to get a good grasp on what is going on as well as cover some housekeeping topics.
 This is a good opportunity to begin building a relationship in which the client feels comfortable and safe in sharing with their counselor.
 This foundation provides a launching point for the work to be done in the sessions that follow.